manikanta-72/Ticket-Viewer/README.md

    Generally development server "http://127.0.0.1:8000/"
 6. You can list of tickets in the web application
 7. You can futher view a particula ticket by clicking on the id

+The following are the screenshots of the application views
+1. First Page